 At job fairs recruiting elementary teachers to work at my urban Title 1 school – if I had an employment interest – I would begin the interview process with the following question to candidates, “What do you hope to accomplish as a teacher in a Title 1 elementary school?”
 Their responses varied from fantastic to bizarre.
 After reading the remaining of this essay, the reason for this question will be more than evident.

-I believe the criteria listed below are some of the invaluable qualities endemic of an effective Title 1 elementary teacher.
+I believe the criteria listed below are some of the invaluable qualities that are endemic of an effective Title 1 elementary teacher.
 It is relatively easy to train teachers in pedagogical efficacy and effective classroom management, but the candidate must possess these attributes.
 Pointed interview questions and resume work and academic experience dictate if the candidate is a ‘diamond in the rough’ Title 1 elementary teacher – or not.

 The 8 attributes of a prospective teaching candidate